 Silverton Falls, Banff National Park

 Silverton Falls is a cascading 2-tier 50-metre (164 feet) high waterfall just a few kilometres down the road from Johnston Canyon.
 It tends to see a lot less traffic than Johnston Canyon, so if you’re looking for a short, quiet hike, this one fits the bill.
 Begin the hike at Rockbound Lake parking lot.
 The viewpoint is on an avalanche/mudslide path, so this hike is NOT suitable for winter or after heavy rainfall.
-For more details, see our Silverton Falls story.
+For more details, see our Hiking to Silverton Falls story.
 1.4 km round trip, 90 metres elevation gain.

 Star Creek Falls Loop, Crowsnest Pass